 Baker Cres, Baulkham Hills

-Mint Fresh IGA have just opened at the Baker Cres shops.
-And they bring with them a great Campos coffee!
+Mint Fresh IGA at Baker Cres shops serve a great Campos coffee!
 Just behind the shops there is a little playground which is relatively new.
 You could also pick up a treat from David’s Cakes.

 The Leaf Cafe + Pebble Crescent park, The Ponds